michaelgrosner/tribeca/README.md

 To save the output in `log/tribeca.log` file, execute the application in the background with `forever start tribeca.js` or with the alias `npm start`.

+Later you can scroll the color-formatted output in the log file with `npm run log`.

 ### Unreleased Changelog:

 Added nodejs6, typescript2 and angular2.